How do I know if it's my intuition or fears speaking?

 • Intuition = doesn't need to explain itself

-• Fear = produces long reasoning
+• Fear = produces long arguments

 • Intuition = here and now